 •Click (Next Step) to proceed to the Properties step.

-•Under the Toolbox, use the combo box to select from the various Property Groups: Conductivity, Initial Heads, and Storativity.
+•Under the Toolbox, use the combo box to select from the various Property Groups: Conductivity, Storage, and Initial Heads.

 •For each parameter group, you can choose to render by Zones or by a selected attribute.
 Based on your selection, the color rendering in the views will change.